 These benefits have now been rolled into a single benefit, called Universal Credit.
 From April 2018, free school meals and pupil premium will only be allocated to pupils with a family income under £7400 (net) per year.

 Please contact the school office and we will be able to tell you what you need to do to register your child as eligible.

-– even if they take a packed lunch – as this enables them to claim pupil premium.
+If your child qualifies for free school meals, it’s important that you tell their school – even if they take a packed lunch – as this enables them to claim pupil premium.